KeenSightAutomations/Photopea-Integration/photopea-cli/README.md

     ```
 * Replace <psd_file_path> with the path to your PSD file (e.g., smartObject.psd).
 * Replace <input_directory> with the path to the folder containing the images you want to insert into the PSD file (e.g., input)

+## Features
+### Save Files from Photopea:

+* Accepts POST requests from Photopea.
+* Extracts files in specified formats (e.g., PNG, JPG, PSD) and saves them locally in the exported_images directory.

+### Cross-Origin Resource Sharing (CORS):

+* Fully enabled with Access-Control-Allow-Origin: *, allowing requests from any origin.